russel-tech/profile/README.md

 ## Objective

-Porting profile from hosting service to Github.
+Porting my online profile from my hosting service to Github.

 ## Commits and changes